 - Irregular income

-Self-employed individuals can take advantage of various tax deductions to reduce their taxable income.
-Some common deductions include:
+Self-employed taxpayers can use many business tax deductions to lower their taxable income.
+Typical deductions are:

 - Home office expenses